National Memorial Institute for the Prevention of Terrorism: MIPT's Lawson Library

-MIPT's Lawson Library is building a collection of online law enforcement resources and already houses the largest collection of terrorism and homeland security related resources outside the Library of Congress.
+MIPT's Lawson Library built a collection of online law enforcement resources and as of 2013 housed the largest collection of terrorism and homeland security related resources outside the Library of Congress.

 Physical artifacts

-MIPT houses the Terrorism Memorial Flag.
+MIPT housed the Terrorism Memorial Flag.
 The flag is 63 feet (19m) long, 35 feet (11m) tall and contains the names of over 4,000 U.S. citizens who were victims of terrorism since 1970.
-The flag, and its accompanying database are housed on the MIPT website.
+The flag, and its accompanying database were housed on the MIPT website.

 MIPT achievements

-Incorporated in 2000 with funding through the National Institute of Justice’s Office of Science and Technology, early research focused primarily on technical and applied projects including: detectors for explosives and chemical and biological weapons; personal protective equipment; forensics; and critical infrastructure protection to name a few.
+Incorporated in 2000 with funding through the National Institute of Justice's Office of Science and Technology, early research focused primarily on technical and applied projects including: detectors for explosives and chemical and biological weapons; personal protective equipment; forensics; and critical infrastructure protection to name a few.

 MIPT developed and provided oversight for three knowledge bases: Lessons Learned Information Sharing (LLIS), the Responder Knowledge Base (RKB) and the Terrorism Knowledge Base (TKB).

 Parent agencies and partners

-MIPT is supported by the Department of Homeland Security (DHS) through a cooperative agreement with the Federal Emergency Management Association National Preparedness Directorate, Training Division.
+MIPT was supported by the Department of Homeland Security (DHS) through a cooperative agreement with the Federal Emergency Management Association National Preparedness Directorate, Training Division.